sigstore/policy-controller/README.md

 1. You must enable managed identities for the cluster using the `--enable-managed-identities` flag with either the `az aks create` or `az aks update` commands
 1. You must attach the ACR to the AKS cluster using the `--attach-acr` with either the `az aks create` or `az aks update` commands.
 See [here](https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?toc=%2Fazure%2Fcontainer-registry%2Ftoc.json&bc=%2Fazure%2Fcontainer-registry%2Fbreadcrumb%2Ftoc.json&tabs=azure-cli#create-a-new-aks-cluster-and-integrate-with-an-existing-acr) for more details
-1. You must set the `AZ_CLIENT_ID` environment variable to the managed identity's client ID.
+1. You must set the `AZURE_CLIENT_ID` environment variable to the managed identity's client ID.
+1. You must set the `AZURE_TENANT_ID` environment variable to the Azure tenant the managed identity resides in.

-This will detected by the Azure credential manager
+These will detected by the Azure credential manager.

 When you create a cluster that has managed identities enabled, a user assigned managed identity called
 `<AKS cluster name>-agentpool`.
-Use this identity's client ID when setting `AZ_CLIENT_ID`.
+Use this identity's client ID when setting `AZURE_CLIENT_ID`.
 Make sure the ACR is attached to your cluster.

 #### Installing Policy Controller from this repository

-If you are deploying policy-controller directly from this repository with `make ko-apply`, you will need to add `AZ_CLIENT_ID` to the list of environment variables in the [webhook deployment configuration](config/webhook.yaml).
+If you are deploying policy-controller directly from this repository with `make ko-apply`, you will need to add `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` to the list of environment variables in the [webhook deployment configuration](config/webhook.yaml).

 #### Installing Policy Controller from the Helm chart